St0rmBr3w/foundry-oft-composer/WIRE_OAPP_README.md

 - Set minimum gas to prevent out-of-gas failures
 - Users can always provide more gas, but not less
 - Configure separately for standard and composed messages
+- **New Format**: Array of arrays to support different options per direction
+  - First array: Options for A→B messages
+  - Second array: Options for B→A messages (when bidirectional is true)
+- **Flexible Message Types**: Configure any message type (1, 2, 3, etc.)
+- **Multiple Options**: Each direction can have multiple message types configured

 ## Advanced Usage